 11. Birds

-Additionally, set up a bird feeder on the lawn/yard.
-This will bring orioles, black-billed cuckoos, blue jays, and chickadees to enjoy a feast of unwanted moth larvae.
+Additionally, set up a bird feeder on the lawn.
+This may bring orioles, black-billed cuckoos, blue jays, and chickadees to enjoy a feast of unwanted moth larvae.

 12. Cover Woodpiles

-In summer months and fall, woodpiles that are normally used as firewood in winter are attractive places for female gypsy moths to lay egg masses.
+In the summer and fall, woodpiles that are normally used as firewood in the winter are attractive places for female spongy moths to lay egg masses.

 13. Vinegar

 Vinegar can be used to control many pests and insects that threaten plants.
-They will die within hours of contact with it.
+These caterpillars will die within hours of coming into contact with vinegar.

-Make a spray by adding 1 part vinegar to 3 parts water and a few drops of dish soap.
-This spray works well on caterpillars, as well as other pests.
+Therefore, make a spray by adding 1 part vinegar to 3 parts water and a few drops of dish soap.
+This spray works well on caterpillars as well as other pests.

 14. Neem Oil

-Another remedy worth considering is Neem oil.
-You can use it to kill all kinds of pests, even eggs.
+Another remedy worth considering is neem oil.
+You can use it to kill and repel all kinds of pests.
 It can be purchased as a concentrate and used to coat plants, pests, and their eggs.

 Takeaway